VirtusLab/scala-cli/website/docs/reference/scala-command/directives.md

 ### Custom sources

-Manually add sources to the Scala CLI project
+Manually add sources to the project

 //> using file hello.sc